At the beginning of the 20th century, the whole world learned about the existence of such a phenomenon as the Russian Icon.

 Both the prince and his close associates wanted to perpetuate the solemnity of what was happening.
 After all, Russia was straightening its shoulders and gaining strength.

 It was Dionysius who heard the request and began to create majestic and solemn images.
 His saints are beautiful, their postures are stately.
-He’s already adding more specifics.
+He added more specifics.

 This inevitably meant a departure from the sublime spirituality that we saw in Rublev’s Holy Trinity.